thexhr/dtoggle/README.md

     # -----------------------------------------------------------------------
 ```

-3. Check the command line options with `dtoogle -h` and enjoy.
+3. Check the command line options with `dtoggle -h` and enjoy.

 Bugs
 ----